photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 A photon checks into a hotel, and the bellhop asks if he needs any help with his luggage.

-The photon says, No thanks, I’m traveling light!
+The photon says, “No thanks, I’m traveling light!”

 Helium {#helium .unnumbered}
 ------

 Helium walks into a bar.
-The bartender says, Hey, we don’t serve noble gasses here.
-Get out!
+The bartender says, “Hey, we don’t serve noble gasses here.
+Get out!”
 Helium doesn’t react.

 Math Help {#math-help .unnumbered}
 ---------

 What did the math book say to its therapist?

-I’ve got a lot of problems...
+“I’ve got a lot of problems...”

 Astronomer {#astronomer .unnumbered}
 ----------